 Modern perfumery can afford flowers to be fashionable on an industrial scale because of their cheaper production via synthetics.
 But eighteenth-century fragrances usually were musky.
 This marked The Thousand Blossom Bouquet as a signal of status and luxury.
 Kurkdjian added that the fragrance was

 not really musky because musks were very dirty and Marie Antoinette was very different at her time.
 She was already a trendsetter because she was very clean because she had a bathroom.
-She had two bathrooms in Versailles, and she was taking a bath every day.
-So she’d get rid of the dirtiness that was used during the reign of her (unintelligible) assistants.<fnr38> <fn38>NPR 2006. </fn>
+She had two bathrooms in Versailles, and she was taking a bath every day. <fnr38> <fn38>NPR 2006. </fn>

 This was not the only innovation in the qualitative dimension of perfume.
 Notice the difference in sensory complexity expressed in the description of this recreation, especially in contrast with the Egyptian Burial perfume.
 Notably, Marie Antoinette’s fragrance evolved, showing a facet of qualitative features over time, and thereby exhibiting a temporal dimension (with different odor notes being released after another).
 This had become possible a few centuries prior with the invention of the serpentine cooling system in Italy around 1320.
 The serpentine cooling system enabled the production of high-grade alcohol, which dilutes and breaks down mixtures, such that mixture ingredients could be separated and released throughout several temporal stages.
 Consequently, perfumes now could communicate a narrative of different qualities over time.<fnr39> <fn39>Barwich 2020, chapter 1. </fn>